manu0466/BookingBot/Readme.md

 First install all the python dependencies with this command:
 `pip insatll -r requirements.txt`.

-The second step is to initialize the MySql database where will be saved the data of the classroom events.
-You can create a docker container running the `init_docker_db.sh` script inside the *scripts* folder or self creating a MySql database with the `init_db.sql` script.

-**NOTE**: In case you have edited the database configuration you must update the **configuration.py** file!

-Last step is to add your Telegram API token in the **configuration.py** file.
+Last step is to add your Telegram API token in the **token.txt** file.

 ## Usage